brotandgames/ciao/smtp_configuration.md

 ## Notes

+* When `SMTP_ADDRESS` variable is not set no e-mail notifications are sent
-* You can send emails to several addresses by separating them with a comma eg. SMTP_EMAIL_TO="a@yourhost.com,b@yourhost.com"
+* You can send emails to several addresses by separating them with a comma eg. `SMTP_EMAIL_TO="a@yourhost.com,b@yourhost.com"`

 ## Example configurations

 ### Gmail

-Don’t forget to change you@gmail.com to your email address and sensitive_password to your own password.
+Don’t forget to change `you@gmail.com` to your email address and `sensitive_password` to your own password.

 If you encounter authentication errors, ensure you have allowed less secure apps to access the account.